Skip to main content

 Screenshot of content containing links in the links section of the Inventory Module, with results shown for Pages, Spreadsheets, and PDF Files. .

-4. Once the exact match is found, click on the export button to order a CSV version of the results.
+7. Click on the export button to order a CSV version of the results.

 A screenshot of internal page links results displayed in the settings section of the Inventory Module with the Export button in the top right corner selected.